 - Explain the concepts of agricultural sustainability and how it relates to human and environmental health.

 - Explore food choices for their impact on health and the environment.

 - Using a historical perspective identify changes in the global food system.

 - Critique economic implications of local versus global food purchasing

-- Discuss how food and diet relate to one’s culture, gender identity, place of living, etc.
+- Discuss how food and diet relate to one’s culture, identity, place of living, etc.